Advertiser Disclosure

 • The terrace

-The bar has a full selection of premium beverages, all masterfully crafted.
+The bar has a full selection of premium beverages.
 The restaurant has white tablecloth service and gorgeous views of the runway.
-It serves some fantastic options including an exclusive “SWISS Taste of Switzerland” menu that offers rotating specialties from different cantons.
+It serves fantastic food, including an exclusive “SWISS Taste of Switzerland” menu that offers rotating specialties from different cantons.

-Common favorites include roasted lamb chops, salmon fillet, Swiss cheese fondue, and vitello tonnato.
+Favorite dishes include roasted lamb chops, salmon filet, Swiss cheese fondue, and vitello tonnato.
 The wine list is even more impressive, drawing from inspirations around the world.

-The clear highlight of this lounge, however, is the duo of day rooms, which are basically private hotel rooms provided to guests to freshen up.
-These rooms can’t be booked in advance — you’ll want to request one as soon as you step foot in the lounge.
+The clear highlight of this lounge, however, is the duo of day rooms, which are basically private hotel rooms guests can freshen up in.
+These rooms can’t be booked in advance — request a day room as soon as you step foot in the lounge if you want it.

 There’s also a TV, bottles of sparkling and still water, and plenty of power outlets.
-The ensuite bathroom in an all-glass enclosure with a private toilet, a walk-in rain shower, a floating vanity, a beautiful backlit mirror, and plenty of luxury amenities.
+The en suite bathroom is an all-glass enclosure with a private toilet, a walk-in rain shower, a floating vanity, a backlit mirror, and plenty of luxury amenities.

 If you don’t get a chance to reserve a day room, there are immaculate restrooms and shower suites to help you freshen up.

-3. Air France La Première Lounge at CDG (Paris-Charles de Gaulle)
+3. Air France La Première Lounge at Paris Charles de Gaulle Airport (CDG)

-Air France La Premiere Lounge at CDG.
+La Premiere Lounge Air France CDG.
 Image Credit: Air France

-Location: Terminal 2E, after security, up the red elevators on level 3
+Location: Terminal 2E, after security, up the red elevators on the third level

-The Air France Salon La Première Paris, also known as the Air France La Première Lounge at CDG, is a runner-up choice for the best first class lounge in the world.
+The Air France Salon La Première Paris, also known as the Air France La Première Lounge at CDG, is a perennial contender for the best first class lounge in the world.

-Air France operates an exclusive first class product called La Première, and it’s also one of the hardest first class flights to book with points.
-If you’re arriving in Paris on a connecting flight, you’ll be fast-tracked through immigration and whisked from your arriving flight to the lounge with a private chauffeur.
+Air France operates an exclusive first class product called La Première, and it’s also one of the most challenging first class flights to book with points.
+When you arrive in Paris on a connecting flight in La Première, you’re fast-tracked through immigration and whisked from your arriving flight to the lounge by a private chauffeur.

-After arriving in the lounge, you’ll notice 2 rooms — 1 larger room and a smaller room towards the back.
-There are numerous lounge chairs with red and white tones throughout the space.
+After arriving in the lounge, you’ll notice 2 rooms — 1 larger room and a smaller room toward the back.
+There are numerous red-and-white lounge chairs throughout the space.

-The larger room has traditional leather armchairs, dining tables and chairs, as well as couches in nooks along the walls.
-The smaller room is more private and consists entirely of in-wall couches.
-There’s also a relaxation area where you’ll find some chaise lounges.
+The larger room has traditional leather armchairs, dining tables and chairs, and couches in nooks along the walls.
+The smaller room is more private and consists entirely of couches set into the walls.
+There’s also a relaxation area with chaise lounges.

-The cocktail bar is located off to the side and has high-chair seating where you can get custom mixed drinks made for you.
+The cocktail bar is off to the side and has barstool seating where you can get custom mixed drinks made for you.

-The restaurant technically has a buffet, as well, but it’s more for drinks and light bites.
-The star is the à la carte dining masterminded by Alain Ducasse.
-Quite simply put, this lounge puts many Michelin-starred restaurants to shame.
+The restaurant technically has a buffet, but it’s more for drinks and light bites.
+The star is the à la carte dining by Alain Ducasse.
+This lounge puts many Michelin-starred restaurants to shame.
+Meals we’ve seen include pasta with black truffle, foie gras atop warm brioche, filet of beef with peppers, roasted pigeon, black pudding, free-range chicken with crayfish fricassée, fresh turbot, and so on.
+It’s truly a special lounge dining experience.

-Elsewhere in the lounge, you can find private bathrooms with ensuite toilets and sinks.
-You’ll also notice that there are 4 shower suites with private toilets, a floating vanity, a backlit mirror, a walk-in rain shower, bathrobes, slippers, and toiletries by Biologique Recherche.
+Elsewhere in the lounge are private bathrooms with en suite toilets and sinks.
+There are 4 shower suites with private toilets, a floating vanity, a backlit mirror, a walk-in rain shower, bathrobes, slippers, and toiletries by Biologique Recherche.

-When it’s time to board your flight, you’ll get fetched and driven up directly to your plane.
-You’ll board your exclusive jet bridge in true elegance and be off to your flight!
+When it’s time to board your flight, Air France staff will fetch you and drive you directly to your plane.
+You board on an exclusive jet bridge in true elegance and be off for your flight!

-Hot Tip: You can actually purchase access to the La Première ground experience for €500 (~$600) or 75,000 Flying Blue miles on departing/connecting flights.
-You can also buy arrival services (only includes fast-track through immigration and no lounge access) for €200 (~$239) or 30,000 Flying Blue miles.
+You can purchase access to the La Première ground experience for €500 (about $545), not including taxes and fees, or 138,000 Flying Blue miles on departing or connecting flights.
+You can buy arrival services (which only include fast-track through immigration and no lounge access) for €200 (about $220), not including taxes and fees, or 64,000 Flying Blue miles.

-4. The Wing, First Class Lounge at HKG (Hong Kong International)
+4. The Wing, First Class Lounge at Hong Kong International Airport (HKG)

 Shower cabana at The Wing, First Class Lounge at Hong Kong International Airport.
 Image Credit: Stephen Au

-The Wing, First Class Lounge at HKG is essentially a large, open-air space above the main terminal, and it features numerous seating options throughout, including armchairs, quirky lounge chairs, and more.
+Managed and operated by Cathay Pacific, The Wing, First Class Lounge at HKG is essentially a large, open-air space above the main terminal, and it features varied seating throughout, including armchairs and quirky lounge chairs.

 This lounge has 4 main food and beverage areas:

-The Haven serves exceptional dishes, ranging from Wagyu beef to “dan dan mian” and soup with wontons and noodles to butter chicken masala.
+The Haven serves exceptional dishes, ranging from wagyu beef to dan dan noodles and soup with wontons and noodles to butter chicken masala.

-Every first class lounge has a special amenity or facility that it offers.
-And in the case of The Wing, First Class Lounge at Hong Kong International Airport, the crown jewels of the lounge are the shower cabanas.
+Every first class lounge has something special.
+In the case of The Wing, First Class Lounge at Hong Kong International Airport, the crown jewels are the shower cabanas.

-Be sure to reserve one of these as soon as you enter the lounge because even though each guest can reserve a cabana for up to 90 minutes, the wait can still get long.
+Be sure to reserve a cabana as soon as you enter the lounge because even though each guest can reserve a cabana for up to 90 minutes, the wait can get long.

-But even if you don’t have the chance to book a shower cabana, you won’t go wrong by snagging 1 of the 12 shower suites, each of which also come with complimentary pressing service, a spacious vanity, a humongous back-lit mirror, amenities from Jurlique, a walk-in rain shower, and a private toilet.
+Even if you don’t have the chance to book a shower cabana, you won’t go wrong by snagging 1 of the 12 shower suites, each of which comes with complimentary pressing service, a spacious vanity, a humongous backlit mirror, amenities from Jurlique, a walk-in rain shower, and a private toilet.

-This lounge also has a business center with phones, workstations, printers, and comfortable office chairs.
+This lounge has a business center with phones, workstations, printers, and comfortable office chairs.

-5. The Pier, First Class Lounge at HKG (Hong Kong International)
+5. The Pier, First Class Lounge at Hong Kong International (HKG)

 The Pier, First Class Lounge at Hong Kong International Airport.
 Image Credit: Stephen Au

-The Pier, First Class Lounge at HKG is Cathay Pacific’s sister lounge to The Wing, First Class Lounge at HKG.
-This space offers a totally different experience from The Wing, First Class Lounge.
+The Pier, First Class Lounge at HKG, is Cathay Pacific’s sister lounge to The Wing, First Class Lounge at HKG.
+This space offers a totally different experience from The Wing.

-As far as food and beverage go, there are 3 options dotted around the lounge:
+As far as food and beverages go, there are 3 dining areas dotted around the lounge:

-• The self-serve food area — salad bar, small bites, bread and cheese, pastries, and self-serve alcohol
+• The Pantry: A self-serve salad bar, small bites, bread and cheese, pastries, and self-serve alcohol

-The Dining Room actually serves a wider variety of food options compared to The Haven (The Wing’s à la carte restaurant).
-If you’re a fan of fresh and delicious food, you’ll want to spend time filling yourself up at The Dining Room.
+The Dining Room serves a greater variety of food than The Haven (The Wing’s à la carte restaurant).
+If you’re a fan of fresh and delicious food, enjoy yourself at The Dining Room.

-The Pier, First Class has a few unique amenities, too!
+The Pier has a few notable amenities, too!
 There are 8 day suites, which are basically private spaces separated by thick curtains.
-These day suites contain a long day bed, power outlets, and incredible views of the tarmac and runway.
-The guidelines suggest a maximum time of 1.5 hours in a day suite, but this is never really an issue.
+These day suites each contain a long daybed, power outlets, and incredible views of the tarmac and runway.
+The lounge guidelines gently ask you to leave after 90 minutes in a day suite, but this is never really an issue.

-Additionally, The Pier, First Class offers a complimentary 15-minute spa treatment with a choice of a foot massage, a neck, shoulder, and scalp massage, and an eye revitalizer.
+Additionally, The Pier offers a complimentary 15-minute spa treatment with a choice of a foot massage, a neck, shoulder, and scalp massage, or an eye revitalizer.
 Remember to reserve your massage as soon as you get to the lounge!

-There are 14 shower suites in total, each with a marble vanity, a dressing room bench, Bamford amenities, a walk-in rain shower with excellent water pressure, and common toiletries like hair spray, deodorant, slippers, and shaving foam.
+There are 14 shower suites, each with a marble vanity, a dressing room bench, Bamford amenities, a walk-in rainfall shower with excellent water pressure, and common toiletries like hairspray, deodorant, slippers, and shaving foam.

-6. Lufthansa First Class Terminal at FRA (Frankfurt International)
+6. Lufthansa First Class Terminal at Frankfurt International (FRA)

 Champagne with your bath at Lufthansa First Class Terminal.
 Image Credit: Greg Stone